 Stopping in mid-stride, Rowland rounded on the Press Secretary.
 “Do I look like I’m kidding?”

 After coming to a quick stop, Joiner took a quick step back before returning Rowland’s glare.
 Planting his fists on his hips, he then leaned forward until the two men were nose-to-nose.
-“In ten minutes I’m going to step out in front of a room of full of journalists and media hacks who are sitting about in the press room, sharpening their knives.
-They’re not going to be satisfied with the usual bullshit non-answers I’m forced to feed them every time someone in this administration says or does something that is certifiably stupid or, I expect as is the case this time, way beyond the pale even for this administration.”
+“In ten minutes I’m going to step out in front of a room full of journalists and media hacks who are sitting about in the press room, sharpening their knives.
+They’re not going to be satisfied with the usual bullshit non-answers I’m forced to feed them every time someone in this administration says or does something certifiably stupid or, as I suspect is the case this time, way beyond the pale—even for this administration.”

 Unfazed by Joiner’s tone of voice or demeanor, Rowland took up an equally aggressive stance as he bent forward at the waist and took to glaring at Joiner.
-“Well you’ve picked one hell of a time to suddenly become self-righteous.”
+“Well, you’ve picked one hell of a time to suddenly become self-righteous.”

-“We’re not talking about some slick political maneuver that has gone south I can explained away with a few well chosen words or glossed over as an unfortunate misunderstanding.”
+“We’re not talking about some slick political maneuver that has gone south I can explain away with a few well-chosen words or glossed over as an unfortunate misunderstanding.”

 “No, we’re not.
-What we’re talking about a criminal act committed by a group of anti-government radicals, plain and simple.”
+What we’re talking about is a criminal act committed by a group of anti-government radicals, plain and simple.”

 “That’s not the way some in the press are going to view this.
-If they don’t, the radio talk shows will do their damnedest to label this as another heavy-handed government raid that resulted in the death of an innocent American.”
+Even if they do, every radio talk show in the country will do their damnedest to label this as another heavy-handed government raid resulting in the death of an innocent American.”

 “You think the militiaman who was killed was innocent?”

 “It doesn’t matter what I think,” Joiner shot back.
-“It’s what the people who tune into Rush Limbaugh and who see the video of the shooting think.”
+“It’s what the people who tune into Rush Limbaugh—and see the video of the shooting—think.”

 Unconcerned by the looks other members of the President’s staff were giving the two of them as they rushed by, Rowland jabbed his index finger into Joiner’s chest.
 “I don’t care what you need to do or say.
-Just make sure you toe the party line on this, otherwise you’ll be lucky if you manage to find a job shilling for a plastic poop-scope company in late night infomercials.”
+Just make sure you toe the party line on this, otherwise you’ll be lucky if you manage to find a job shilling for a plastic pooper-scooper company in late-night infomercials.”

-The temptation to tell the White House chief of staff that wouldn’t be all that different than what he was currently doing was set aside.
+Joiner was tempted to tell the White House chief of staff that such a job wouldn’t be all that different from what he was currently doing, but he stopped himself.
 As much as he hated to admit it, Rowland was right.
 This was neither the time nor the place to turncoat on an administration he’d done so much to get elected.
 There’d be plenty of time later to explain away or justify his behavior while serving as the President’s mouthpiece when he sat down to write his memoirs covering his White House years.

 Phoenix, Arizona